vishalvshekkar/controlhub-feedback/README.md

 I use the following labels to organize issues:

 **Type:**
-- `type: bug` - Something isn't working
+- `bug` - Something isn't working
-- `type: feature` - New feature request
+- `feature` - New feature or improvement idea
-- `type: enhancement` - Improvement to existing feature

 **Priority:**
 - `priority: p1` - Critical/High priority